August 9, 2020

-You may have heard on Sunday May 3rd, or read in one of my emails that we have installed clotheslines attached to the front steps of the church so that everyone can hang a “prayer square” on them.
+You may have heard have noticed that we have installed clotheslines attached to the front steps of the church so that everyone can hang a “prayer square” on them.
 (A prayer square or prayer flag is a piece of material that has a prayer written on it.)
 The hope is that the waving squares will serve as a sign of hope and a reminder that we are praying for the community.
 Some of you have already hung up squares!
 Thank you!
 We have discovered that larger squares will help them to be more noticeable, so if you haven’t hung a square yet, aim for a 6x6 inch square.
-If you have any questions, please reach out and let Pastor Laurie or Holly Aucter know.
+If you have any questions, please reach out and let Pastor Laurie or Holly Aucter know

 Some of you have shared that you are having difficulty connecting with Zoom.
 Regrettably, Zoom is the best way for us to connect at this time as it allows us to SEE and hear each other, it’s like a video conference call.
 You do need to have a camera and microphone to connect (so if you have an older computer this can be a challenge as some of us have discovered.)
 You can use your phone (be sure you are using wifi rather than data) or Ipad to connect with Zoom and I am working on a low cost camera and microphone option, so contact me if you are interested.
 I am also happy to help you connect.
 The first step is to set up a free Zoom account, which you can do at zoom.us.
 Once you have an account, give me a call and we can do a practice Zoom meeting or you can click on the link in my weekly email to join me for Zoom office hours at the appropriate time.